 life skills, and build character and leadership skills with Christian values.

 Programs are held at The Salvation Army Community Center, 1239 Barlow St., Traverse City.
 Participants must be registered before starting the programs.
 For more information please call Susie Afton, Youth Ministries Coordinator (231) 946-4644 ext 309.

-Summer Day Camp - Registration is now open!
+Register now for VBS!
 Click here to find out more!